Swastik-Swarup-Dash/WebLLM/README.md

 ## Available Models

 The application currently supports the following Llama 2 models:
-- Llama 2 7B Chat (7 billion parameters)
-- Llama 2 13B Chat (13 billion parameters)
-- Llama 2 70B Chat (70 billion parameters)
+- llama-3.3-70b-versatile (70 billion parameters)

 All models are:
 - Optimized for chat interactions